denk418/pyos/README.md

 ## Simple Guide
-1 - git clone
+* git clone
-2 - npm install
+* npm install
   * node version higher than v8 required
-3 - npm start
+* - npm start
   * npm start android or ios (if you have appropriate device)

-For native app build (haven't been tested yet)
+###For native app build (haven't been tested yet)
-- npm run eject
+* npm run eject
   * setup project as react-native app

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).